 Where to Sleep

-Most travellers who have slept overnight in this airport have reported safe, quiet and comfortable conditions.
-While armrest-free seating and benches are located throughout the airport, some reviewers found the seating hard and recommended a travel mat and/or sleeping bag for additional comfort.
+Most travellers who have slept overnight in this airport have reported safe and quiet conditions.
+Armrest-free seating is said to be hard to find and.
+Some reviewers found the seating hard and recommended a travel mat and/or sleeping bag for additional comfort.
 Some travellers recommend the airport’s “terrace,” a large open-air smoking area on the upper level, as a comfortable and quiet sleeping spot when the weather is nice.
 It that doesn’t work for you, there are hotels near the airport.
 See Airport Hotels in the airport guide below.